stoneharry/Blizzard-Client-Installer/README.md

 The C# .NET 6.0 program is contained in the `FullClientInstallBuilder` folder in this repository.

 This program is very much hardcoded at the moment.
-It takes 3 arguments:
+It takes 4 arguments:
 1) The directory path to turn into MPQs and install instructions
 2) The target directory to write to
-3) The split size, how many MB should be written to each Installer Tome MPQ
+3) The split size, how many MB should be written to each Installer Tome MPQ.
+Defaults to `2000` (2GB)
+4) The number of threads to use.
+Defaults to `4`

 It also contains a hardcoded Dictionary that automatically sets the install instructions to write to different MPQs based on the top level folder name.
 Note this structure is NOT Blizzlike in the slightest:
 ```csharp